Rafting and Vail River and Creek Health

 CONTACT TIMBERLINE TOURS TODAY

-Timberline Tours is the Vail-area’s premier whitewater rafting and backcountry jeep tours outfitter, also offering stand up paddle board (SUP) and duckie river trips on Colorado’s Eagle, Colorado, and Arkansas Rivers.
-All of our guided trips are open to Vail, Colorado visitors, locals, families, and corporate groups.
+Timberline Tours is Vail’s premier whitewater rafting and backcountry jeep tours outfitter.
+We offer rafting trips on Colorado’s Eagle, Colorado, and Arkansas Rivers, and we also guide duckie river trips.
+All of our guided trips are open to Vail visitors, locals, families, and corporate groups.

 To book your Vail, Colorado, adventure, call Timberline Tours at (970) 476-1414, or email us at info@timberlinetours.com.